 It was then that a Memorandum of Understanding (MoU) with the Ministry of Foreign Affairs, as well as a MoU with the Ministry of Health were concluded, thus signing the official recognition of the NGO in Cambodia.

 Since 2008, several thousand osteopathic treatments have been given by docOSTEOcam volunteers.

 There are now about forty of them, all of them Graduate Osteopaths.

-The field actions take place twice a year and take place in Phnom Penh on the one hand and in the provinces on the other.
+The field actions take place twice a year, either in Phnom Penh or in the provinces.

 A consultation clinic is permanently open in Phnom Penh.

-In addition to these care sessions, docOSTEOcam has the opportunity to develop an action to transmit osteopathic “know-how”.
+In addition to these care sessions, docOSTEOcam has the opportunity to transmit osteopathic “know-how”.

 A teaching program is being set up with the signing of agreements, in partnership with: